proximax-storage/xpx-chain-devportal-docs/docs/built-in-features/namespace.md

 Restrictions:

-- An account can only associate a name with one account or mosaic, but those can have many aliases linked.
+- A namespace can be associated with only one account or mosaic, but each account or mosaic can be linked to multiple namespaces.
-- An account can assign a name to any account that [permits receiving](./account-restriction.md) AddressNamespaceTransactions.
+- An account can assign a name to any account that permits receiving `AddressNamespaceTransactions`.
 In contrast, if the account wants to assign the alias to a mosaicId, it should be the creator of the mosaic.
 - An account can only link the alias to a mosaicId when the account is the creator of the mosaic.

 ## Duration